DigiBP/AS25_Chocolat_Express/README.md

 - [API Server Notebook](https://deepnote.com/workspace/DHP25-244a274b-59d3-442f-b7ef-3d5d24503cee/project/chocolatexpress-fbdcce36-fd51-4cfb-8676-e6e544158098/notebook/APIServer-cc5e3854092d45b89dd08990f5fce491?secondary-sidebar-autoopen=true&secondary-sidebar=agent) - Flask REST API for appointment scheduling
 - [ML Matcher Notebook](https://deepnote.com/workspace/DHP25-244a274b-59d3-442f-b7ef-3d5d24503cee/project/chocolatexpress-fbdcce36-fd51-4cfb-8676-e6e544158098/notebook/Logistic-Classification-Machine-Learning-Matcher-738d2ebcd5ce4bdba232b837d817c7f9?secondary-sidebar-autoopen=true&secondary-sidebar=agent) - ML-based external service task worker

 ---

-## 10. 🔁 Integrated Flow

-1. A person searches for a suitable therapist
-2. The person either calls a service number or fills out a digital form
-3. Form variables are sent to a preprocessing decision table
-   - Variables are mapped to integer-based categories
-   - Each category contributes to the final matching logic
-4. A decision table determines a matching `therapist_id`
-5. The matching result is returned via API
-6. The patient confirms or declines the suggestion
-7. The therapist is informed and can accept or reject the request
-8. The process ends with confirmation or re-matching

----